 Woking Hospice was opened in December 1996 to provide palliative care and support for patients and their families living in central Surrey.
-The Hospice is situated in Hill View Road on the edge of Woking town, but has now moved to our new state-of-the-art facility in Goldsworth Park Centre, Woking.
+Until 23 May 2017 it was located in Hill View Road on the outskirts of Woking town, but has now moved to our new state-of-the-art facility in Goldsworth Park Centre, Woking.

 Sam Beare Hospice, located at Clive House in Weybridge, is the base for our team of Community Nurses, who provide care and support to our patients and their families in Weybridge and the surrounding areas.

 Hospice care is based on the belief that each person is more than their illness, and that each of us has unique physical, emotional, social and spiritual needs.
 Woking & Sam Beare Hospices responds to the needs of each individual, helping people achieve the best possible quality of life.

 This highly personal, holistic approach to care takes time, skill and experience from a multi-professional team.
 We care for people in the hospice, in their homes and in nursing homes.

 - Through expert assessment and regular monitoring we aim to relieve pain, symptoms and side-effects of illness.

 - We enable people to receive care, treatments and therapies directly, wherever they live, through liaison with other healthcare professionals and by providing 24 hour telephone support.